lrvick/kral/README.md

 ## About ##

 kral (pronounced: "crawl") is a python library intended to be a flexible solution for retreiving live streaming data from a variety of social network apis on given keyword(s), and yeilding the retreived data in a unified format.

 ## Current Features ##

   * Ability to harvest user information, and posts from Twitter, Facebook, Buzz, Identica, Youtube, Flickr, Wordpress
   * Ability to expand all short-urls into full real URLs.
   * Ability to track number of mentions of a given URL across multiple networks.
   * Modular design.
 Easily add or disable plugins for different social networks.

-## Requirements ##

-Celery is used for task management within kral, and at a minimum it requires a key/value store to keep track of the running tasks, and a backend to stash results as it goes.

-Redis fufills both of these requirements, and for means of simple deployment, is the default.

-For production use however, AMQP setups like RabbitMQ will take a far larger beating.

 ## Usage / Installation ##